E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models

-\subsection{Memory usage}
+\subsection{Memory Usage}

 Figure~\ref{fig:memory_avg} shows the memory usage comparison between two SFMs: Wav2Vec2ForCTC-Base and HuBERTForCTC-Large.
-The increasing model size leads to significant increase in the memory usage for adaptation, especially for the BP-based TTA, while Our method only demonstrates a slight memory increase.
+The increasing model size leads to a significant increase in memory usage for adaptation, especially for the BP-based TTA, whereas our method demonstrates only a slight increase in memory usage.